decert-me/rareskills-solana-course/src/en/chapter_24.md

 ![Signer type in Anchor](https://static.wixstatic.com/media/935a00_e6738de42e754598bdc0b91d6b161675~mv2.png/v1/fill/w_740,h_686,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_e6738de42e754598bdc0b91d6b161675~mv2.png)

-In the red box, we see the fren field specified to be a Signer account. **The** **Signer** **type means Anchor will look at the signature of the transaction and make sure the signature matches the address passed here.**
+In the red box, we see the `fren` field specified to be a Signer account. **The** `Signer` **type means Anchor will look at the signature of the transaction and make sure the signature matches the address passed here.**

 We will see later how we can use this to validate the Signer is authorized to conduct certain a transaction.

-Anchor has been doing this the whole time behind the scenes, but since we passed in a Signer other than the one Anchor uses by default, we have to be explicit about what account the Signer is.
+Anchor has been doing this the whole time behind the scenes, but since we passed in a `Signer` other than the one Anchor uses by default, we have to be explicit about what account the `Signer` is.

 ## Error: unknown signer in Solana Anchor

-The unknown signer error occurs when the signer of the transaction does not match the public key passed to Signer.
+The `unknown signer` error occurs when the signer of the transaction does not match the public key passed to `Signer`.

-Suppose we modify the test to remove the .signers([newKeypair]) spec.
-Anchor will use the default signer instead, and the default signer will not match the publicKey of our newKeypair wallet:
+Suppose we modify the test to remove the `.signers([newKeypair])` spec.
+Anchor will use the default signer instead, and the default signer will not match the `publicKey` of our `newKeypair` wallet:

 ![using the default signer with an alternate keypair as the Signer](https://static.wixstatic.com/media/935a00_2b7cffddcb2a490aaea4396ee71a47a1~mv2.png/v1/fill/w_740,h_167,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_2b7cffddcb2a490aaea4396ee71a47a1~mv2.png)